pedrovalls/Ox-Garch/README.md

 Plot the forecast for the conditional mean and also with the V@R(0.025) and V@R(0.975).

-Test for Long Memory Hurst-Mandelbrot with the correction by Lo
+Test for Long Memory Hurst-Mandelbrot with the correction by Lo.

+Estimation of ARFIMA model for the conditional mean.